Nikita Nekrasov

-Nikita Alexandrovich Nekrasov (Ники́та Алекса́ндрович Некра́сов; born 10 April 1973) is a Russian mathematical and theoretical physicist at the Simons Center for Geometry and Physics and C.N.Yang Institute for Theoretical Physics at Stony Brook University in New York, and a Professor of the Russian Academy of Sciences.
+Nikita Alexandrovich Nekrasov (Ники́та Алекса́ндрович Некра́сов; born 10 April 1973) is a Russian mathematical and theoretical physicist at the Simons Center for Geometry and Physics and C.N.Yang Institute for Theoretical Physics at Stony Brook University in New York, and a professor of the Russian Academy of Sciences.

 Career

 Nekrasov studied at the Moscow State 57th School in 1986–1989.
-He graduated with honors from the Moscow Institute of Physics and Technology in 1995, and joined the theory division of the Institute for Theoretical and Experimental Physics.
+He graduated with honors from the Moscow Institute of Physics and Technology in 1995.
 In parallel, in 1994–1996 Nekrasov did his graduate work at Princeton University, under the supervision of David Gross.
 His Ph.D. thesis on Four Dimensional Holomorphic Theories was defended in 1996.
+There he introduced a four dimensional variant of Chern-Simons theory, rediscovered and developed by Kevin Costello in 2013.

 He joined Harvard Society of Fellows at Harvard University as a Junior Fellow 1996–1999.

 He was then a Robert.
 H. Dicke Fellow at Princeton University from 1999 to 2000.
-In 2000 he moved to France as a permanent professor at the Institut des Hautes Études Scientifiques.
+In 2000-2013 he was a permanent professor at the Institut des Hautes Études Scientifiques.
 Since 2013, he is a full professor at the Simons Center for Geometry and Physics and C. N. Yang Institute for Theoretical Physics at Stony Brook University in New York.